microsoft/adaptivecards-templates/private-templates-service/README.md

 ACMS_REDIRECT_URI // http://localhost:3000
 ```

-4. Open `server/app.ts` and insert the following code at line 38.
+4. Open `server/app.ts` and insert the following code at the comment.

 ```
 app.use(function (req, res, next) {